Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 • Personalise Sensory Diets:

-• Collaborate with an SI Practitioner to develop a "sensory diet"—a tailored set of activities and accommodations to meet individual sensory needs throughout the day.
+• Collaborate with an SI Practitioner to develop sensory supports — tailored activities and accommodations to meet individual sensory needs throughout the day.

 • Adapt Tasks and Routines: